armanriazi/typescript-all-in-one/workspace/types/migrating.md

 ## Migrating From JavaScript

+**Boris Yankov set up a GitHub repository** to house TypeScript declaration files for third-party libraries.
+This repository, named Definitely Typed, quickly became very popular and is now the go-to repository for declaration files.

+The community has, over time, built a number of command-line tools to help with this, including **tsd, typings, and NuGet extensions**.

+Note: This popularity has also meant that the TypeScript team itself has included a tool for searching for types on their [website](https://www.typescriptlang.org/dt/search?search=) named Type Search.
+Here, we can search for type declaration files and, as can be seen in the help text, declaration files that are either bundled or in the Definitely Typed repository.

+> `Sample of writing declaration file` projects of typescript-all-in-one-> Ref.to ErrorHelper, ReadME

+- [x] Declaration files, including:
+    -   Global variables
+    -   JavaScript code embedded in HTML
+    -   Finding declaration files with npm
+    -   Writing declaration files
+    -   Using the module keyword
+- [x] Declaration file typing
+- [x] The allowJs and outDir options
+- [x] Compiling JavaScript
+- [x] The declaration option

 Assuming:
 - [x] you know JavaScript.
 - [x] you know patterns and build tools (e.g. webpack) used in the project.